Happy 5/29 Day! Regular readers probably already know that a 529 is a college savings plan. New readers who didn’t know

 I first started looking into college savings plans in 2007, when my nephew was born.
 I wanted to give him a little head start.
 I loved the idea my gift would be multiplied thanks to the power of compound interest.

 Unfortunately college savings plans can be a little difficult for a new parent (or uncle) to understand.
 This lead to my How to Choose a 529 Guide.

 I put in a little money to seed the account and added more on birthdays and holidays.
 My nephew got himself an awesome little sister, so I opened up an account for her too.
 Grandma occasionally pitched in some money as well.

 Nowadays, we’re a little more focused on saving for our own kids.
 We’ve got some work to do on that front, but we do have $20,000 saved.
 That’s enough about our situation though.
 We have my wife’s GI Bill.
 We’re investing in their education with the best private school in the area, so they better earn scholarships too, right?
-Finally, we want the kids to have some of their own money in their own education so they don’t skip classes.
+Finally, we want the kids to have some of their own money for their own education so they don’t skip classes.

 1. When money from a 529 plan is used for a qualified education expense, there are no taxes to pay on the investment gains.